Types of Ultrasonic Transducers

 and contracts rapidly, the ultrasonic diaphragm vibrates to introduce ultrasonic

 activity into the cleaning tank.
+This design represents the most efficient

-of a welded and threaded stud.
 Magnetostrictive transducers are bonded

 using vacuum brazing of the transducer base to the ultrasonic diaphragm.